KChen-lab/MEDALT/README.md

 Three text files:

-	(1) CNV.tree.txt file: an rooted directed tree and the visualization of the tree
+	(1) CNV.tree.txt file: an rooted directed tree in which the first column is parent node, the second column is child and the last column is distance

 	(2) segmental.LSA.txt file: significant broad fitness-associated CNAs